graasp/graasp/README.md

 - db : PostgreSQL database used by the backend
 - redis : Redis instance to enable websockets

 Then run the following command to install the required npm packages.
-Note : this is required because
+Note : this is required because bcrypt use native libraires and it is not currently possible to directly install deps from the container.

 `npm install bcrypt`